danielbodnar/awesome-stars/README.md

 ## design

+- [goabstract/Awesome-Design-Tools](https://github.com/goabstract/Awesome-Design-Tools) - The best design tools and plugins for everything 👉
 - [ttt30ga/awesome-product-design](https://github.com/ttt30ga/awesome-product-design) - A collection of bookmarks, resources, articles for product designers.
 - [terkelg/awesome-creative-coding](https://github.com/terkelg/awesome-creative-coding) - Creative Coding: Generative Art, Data visualization, Interaction Design, Resources.
 - [oracle-quickstart/terraform-oci-open-lz](https://github.com/oracle-quickstart/terraform-oci-open-lz) - The OCI Open LZ is an open and secure landing zone blueprint to simplify the onboarding and running of organizations, business units, and subsidiaries into OCI - by customers, partners, or ISVs.
 Use i